EllieTheYeen/node-ipc/README.md

 ================

 > [!WARNING]
-> This is the version with the malware inside it
+> This is the version with the malware inside it presented only for analysis reasons

 You can find the harmful code at the original location [here](dao/ssl-geospec.js)